-The term ‘endocrine disruption’Help“An endocrine disrupter is an exogenous substance that causes adverse health effects in an intact organism, or its progeny, secondary to changes in endocrine function.”European Workshop on the Impact of Endocrine Disrupters on Human Health and Wildlife (Weybridge, UK; 1996).
-European Union Report EUR17459. has been coined.
+The term [tooltip title="Help" content="“An endocrine disrupter is an exogenous substance that causes adverse health effects in an intact organism, or its progeny, secondary to changes in endocrine function.”European Workshop on the Impact of Endocrine Disrupters on Human Health and Wildlife (Weybridge, UK; 1996).
+European Union Report EUR17459." type="help" ]‘endocrine disruption’[/tooltip] has been coined.

-“It is important to realise that endocrine disruption is not a toxicological endpoint per se as is cancer or allergy, but that it is a descriptor for a functional change that may lead to adverse health effects.”InfoThe European Union Scientific Committee on Toxicity, Eco-toxicity and the Environment (CSTEE) Andersen agrees saying, “Rather, endocrine disruption should be seen in the context of well-established endpoints, primarily reproductive toxicity and impaired development.”
+[tooltip title="Info" content="The European Union Scientific Committee on Toxicity, Eco-toxicity and the Environment (CSTEE)" type="info" ]“It is important to realise that endocrine disruption is not a toxicological endpoint per se as is cancer or allergy, but that it is a descriptor for a functional change that may lead to adverse health effects.”[/tooltip] Andersen agrees saying, “Rather, endocrine disruption should be seen in the context of well-established endpoints, primarily reproductive toxicity and impaired development.”

 In the US there are already plans by the EPA to put into effect new methods to assess endocrine disrupting chemicals.
 In a tiered approach that will start with the identification of the chemicals thought to have an effect in place; to identify and test for chemicals that may have these affects on the endocrine systems.

 A Hamner project on oestrogen differs from USA EPA ED approaches.
 They focus on specific testing of chemicals with a human uterine cancer cell and look at how these cells respond to estrogen-like compounds.